Graduate School Prep

 3. Speak with faculty in your major and/or field of interest.

-4. Attend the Graduate School Fair held each Spring.
+4. Attend the Graduate School Fair held each Fall.
 (See Schedule of Events)

 Navigating the Application Process